Dhiraj-231/ChatApp/README.md

 To get started with this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
-2. Install dependencies: `cd your-repo && npm install`
+2. Install dependencies: `npm install` (run this command in the root directory)
-3. Start the frontend: `cd frontend && npm start`
+3. Start the server: `npm start`

-4. Start the backend: `cd backend && npm start`
+The app should now be running on <http://localhost:3000>.

 ## Configuration

 You will need to set up environment variables for the backend server.
-Create a `.env` file in the `backend` directory and add the following:
+Create a `.env` file in the root directory and add the following:

 ## Contributing